IMS-up2021/FEUP_ESOF/README.md

 - lista de localizações (birth or more)

 Product vision:

-Uncover your past, connect with your present, and chart your future with our genealogy app
+Uncover your past, connect with your present, and explore your future with our genealogy app

+User stories: